qertoip/react-form-logic/README.markdown

 The form object describes the fields your form has, the validations those fields should have and additional event handlers for events related to the form.
-The last bit allows react-form-logic to combine the validation logic with any other logic you might want to add to your forms.
+Passing your event handlers in this way allows react-form-logic to automatically combine your custom form logic with the validaton logic.

 It looks like this: